Jelka-FMF/.github/profile/README.md

 TODO: More about the project

+The main project website is available at [jelka.fmf.uni-lj.si](https://jelka.fmf.uni-lj.si/), and the visual pattern editor is available at [jelkly.fmf.uni-lj.si](https://jelkly.fmf.uni-lj.si/).

 ## Contributing

 If you would like to contribute your own pattern for running on Jelka FMF and already have programming knowledge, please check out the [Storži](https://github.com/Jelka-FMF/Storzi) repository that contains already-existing patterns and instructions for submitting your own patterns.